elpekozgun/OET/README.md

 </p>

  In order to get accurate results from simulation and modeling problems, the inputs of the problems should be well defined and prepared.
 However, generating inputs on some problem types can be a cumbersome task to do efficiently in terms of time and performance.
 There are even times where preparing a proper configuration take more time than solving the problem itself.
-To eliminate this roadblock, I made the program called OET to generate inputs for OLM solver program which was programmed by an Instructor on my BS department that I respect a lot.
+To eliminate this roadblock, I made the program called OET to generate inputs for "OLM solver" program which was programmed by an Instructor on my BS department that I respect a lot.
 OET is a program that uses a graphical interface where user can draw CAD based objects in 2D environment and prepare a meshed configuration with loading and supports included.
 OET mesher includes GNUPlot integration, which is the number one choice in scientific program visualization.

  ## Mesher Tool